deluan/lookup/README.md

 it has a OCR functionality.
 Using Lookup you can do OCR tricks like recognizing any information in your Robot application.
 Which can be useful for debugging or automating things.

-This library is a straight port of the [Java LookUp library](https://github.com/iamshajeer/lookup) to Go.
+This library is a straight port of the [Java LookUp library](https://github.com/iamshajeer/lookup) to GoLang.
 Details on NCC (Normalized cross correlation) used by this library can be found in the original library's ['docs'](https://github.com/corintio/lookup/tree/master/docs) folder (a lot of math).